Sturmabteilung: Night of the Long Knives

 Hitler had his own reasons for wanting Röhm removed.
 Some of his powerful supporters had been complaining about Röhm for some time.
-The generals opposed Röhm's desire to have the SA, a force of over three million men, absorb the much smaller German Army into its ranks under his leadership.
+The generals opposed Röhm's desire to have the SA, a force of by then over three million men, absorb the much smaller German Army into its ranks under his leadership.
 Since the officers had developed the Reichswehr as a professional force of 100,000, they believed that it would be destroyed if merged with millions of untrained SA thugs.
 Furthermore, the army commanders were greatly concerned about reports of a huge cache of weapons in the hands of SA members.
 Industrialists, who had provided the funds for the Nazi victory, were unhappy with Röhm's socialistic views on the economy and his claims that the real revolution had still to take place.
 President Hindenburg informed Hitler in June 1934 that if a move to curb the SA was not forthcoming, he would dissolve the government and declare martial law.

 Hitler was also concerned that Röhm and the SA had the power to remove him as leader.
 Göring and Himmler played on this fear by constantly feeding Hitler with new information on Röhm's proposed coup.
-A masterstroke was to claim that Gregor Strasser, whom Hitler hated, was part of the planned conspiracy against him.
+A masterstroke was to claim that Gregor Strasser, whom Hitler felt had betrayed him, was part of the planned conspiracy against him.
 With this news, Hitler ordered all the SA leaders to attend a meeting in the Hanselbauer Hotel in Bad Wiessee.

 On June 30, 1934, Hitler, accompanied by SS units, arrived at Bad Wiessee, where he personally placed Röhm and other high-ranking SA leaders under arrest.
 Over the next 48 hours, 200 other senior SA officers were arrested on the way to Wiessee.
 Many were shot and killed as soon as they were captured, but Hitler decided to pardon Röhm because of his past services to the movement.
 On July 1, after much pressure from Göring and Himmler, Hitler agreed that Röhm should die.
 Hitler insisted that Röhm should first be allowed to commit suicide.
 When Röhm refused to do so, he was shot by two SS officers, Theodor Eicke and Michael Lippert.
 Though the names of 85 victims are known, estimates place the total number killed at between 150 and 200 men, the rest of whom remain unidentified.

 Some Germans were shocked by the executions, but many others perceived Hitler to have restored "order" to the country.
-Goebbels's propaganda highlighted the "Röhm-Putsch" in the days that followed.
+Goebbels' propaganda highlighted the "Röhm-Putsch" in the days that followed.
 The homosexuality of Röhm and other SA leaders was made public to add "shock value", although Hitler and other Nazi leaders had known for years about the sexuality of Röhm and other named SA leaders.